Pertussis in Schools

 Should we ever close school due to pertussis?

 If you have questions or concerns

-- Be aware of symptoms and consider pertussis in students and staff who have a cough lasting more than two weeks or a severe cough that occurs in sudden, uncontrollable bursts, especially if followed by vomiting.
+- Be aware of symptoms and consider pertussis in any student or staff member who has a cough lasting more than two weeks or a severe cough that occurs in sudden, uncontrollable bursts, especially if followed by vomiting.